FAQs (FREQUENTLY ASKED QUESTIONS)

 e.
 Finance department

 g.
 Community and Economic development

-5. The revenue from property taxes seems low.
+26. The amount of property taxes Greenhaven will receive seems low.
 Why?

 Cities have revenue sources that counties do not have such as franchise fees.
 Franchise fees are fees paid by utility companies (cable, electric, natural gas, and phone) for public right of ways.
-Because of the size of our population (and franchise fees are based on population - a reason why a large area was chosen), the result is a large revenue source.
+Because of the size of our population and franchise fees are based on population, the result is a large revenue source.
 This is mostly a new revenue source and takes little away from the county.

-8. How will the franchise fees affect our utility bills?
+29. How will the franchise fees affect our utility bills?
 Will they cause them to rise?
-Past history shows the utilities and cable companies often pass the cost on; however, it has amounted to less than 2% of the electric bill of city customers (e.g., if your bill is $100/month, your increase will be less than $2/month) and 5% for cable companies (e.g., if your bill is $100/month, your increase will be $5.00/ month).
+Past history shows the utilities and cable companies pass the cost on; however, it has amounted to less than 2%-4% of the electric bill of city customers (e.g., if your bill is $100/month, your increase will be less than $2/month) and 5% for cable companies (e.g., if your bill is $150/month, your increase will be $7.50/ month).
 The franchise fees for natural gas customers are spread over all Atlanta Gas Light customers for the cost of doing business.
 Thus, any increase will be minimal.

 30. Will our taxes rise as a result of forming a new city?